madsbuch/blog/_posts/2015-12-15-100-days-of-fibonacci-day-0.md

 programs.

-However, the concerns we have with Haskell here is how well it integrates with the system and the complexity of the output code.
+However, the concerns we have with Haskell here is how well it integrates with other lagnauges and the complexity of the output code.
 As seen it is relatively easy to implement a linear algorithm of Fibonacci.

 Functional programming has in general shown good progress in outputting efficient code, and for many applications the generally superior readability is better than squeezing that last performance out of the CPU.